appwrite/rfc/007-disable-usage-stats.md

 [summary]: #summary

 <!-- Brief explanation of the proposed contribution.
 Write your answer below. -->
 Due to difficulty in deployment of influxdb and telegraf in services like Heroku, in the Appwrite lite version, usage stats has to be disabled.
-So, want to introduce a environment variable that will allow disabling usage stats completely there by influxdb and telegraf dependency will no longer be required.
+So, want to introduce a environment variable that will allow disabling usage stats completely there by influxdb, telegraf and appwrite usage worker dependencies will no longer be required.

 ## Problem Statement (Step 1)